cieloazul310/regista/docs/api/defineData.md

 type: `string`

-Specify the path where data is stored.
+Specify the path where data are stored.

 #### `schema`